I have a Behringer Eurorack MX2004A mixer that will be used for

 This (much simplified) block diagram shows how a mono input channel is wired

 in the MX2004A.
 Note that AUX1 is switch-selectable as pre- or

 post-Fader (shown pre-Fader here), whereas AUX2 is usually hard-wired

 post-Fader.
-However, I modified AUX2 to also be pre-Fader, as per the
+However, I also modified AUX2 on the mono channels

 The Insert modification I wanted to perform is shown in red: Basically isolate the Insert jack, bypass it, then cut the signal path after the Eq and insert the Insert at that point.